:blank is a CSS pseudo-class selector used to select pages of a printed document, such as a book, that are empty as a result of a forced page break.

 - Only the left and right values of the

-properties can generate pages that match :blank
+page-break-before and page-break-after properties can generate pages that match :blank.

 - Styles specified in a

-rule override any styles provided in an @page
+:blank @page rule override any styles provided in an @page rule that has no pseudo-class specified.

 - Also, styles specified in a

-are selectors used to select the left pages and the right pages of a double-sided printed document, such as a book.)
+:blank @page rule override any styles provided in :left and :right @page rules. (:left and :right are selectors used to select the left pages and the right pages of a double-sided printed document, such as a book.)

 - The

-properties, respectively, in a future CSS level.
+page-break-before and page-break-after properties will be replaced with break-before and break-after properties, respectively, in a future CSS level.

 - According to rules

-, you can only change some CSS properties:
+@page, you can only change some CSS properties:

-categories |
+| categories |

 items |

-Margin Properties |
+| Margin Properties |

-Page Break Properties |
+| Page Break Properties |

-page-break-after , page-break-before , and page-break-inside |
+page-break-after, page-break-before, and page-break-inside |

-Other Properties |
+| Other Properties |

 orphans and windows |